 What causes low sperm count from a medical perspective includes several conditions:

-• Varicocele: The most common medical cause, representing enlarged veins in the scrotum.
+• Varicocele: It is the most common medical cause, involving enlarged veins in the scrotum that disrupt the function of the male reproductive system

 • Hormonal disorders: Disruptions in testosterone or thyroid function can affect sperm development and count, often be detected through a blood test